 D. Calendula (Calendula officinalis)

 E. Pineapple mint (Mentha suaveolens ‘Variegata’)

-Steep your favorite cuppa with these or other easy-to-grow herbs
+Steep your favorite cup with these or other easy-to-grow herbs

 ❷ Steep.
 Bring a pot of water to boil, then reduce heat.
 Place herbs in a French press and fill with hot water.
-Let the herbs steep for 10 minutes.
+Let steep for 10 minutes.

 ❸ Sip.
 Press the plunger to strain herbs and pour into cup.
 Add fresh herbs such as calendula petals or nasturtium foliage for color.
 Sweeten as desired with local honey and stir with a piece of lemongrass.
 (The tea can also be served cold.)